codepath/android_guides/ActiveAndroid-Guide.md

 mv dist/ActiveAndroid.jar <your_project_home>/libs/
 ```

-In Android Studio, you can setup ActiveAndroid via Gradle:
+In Android Studio, you can setup ActiveAndroid via Gradle in `app/build.gradle`:

 ```gradle
 repositories {